 Other sources of information

-The Treasury releases information on its activities through many publications, press releases, speeches and other reports, including the annual report.
+The Treasury releases information on its activities through publications, press releases, speeches, reports and the annual report.
 Copies of all the Treasury’s publications are available on its website at www.treasury.gov.au.

 The contact officer for enquiries regarding this report is:

 Telephone: 02 6263 2300